Defying Trump, Rick Scott backs McConnell and Murkowski, tiptoes around false claims about election fraud

 Trump on Sunday blasted Republicans who worked with Democrats on the infrastructure deal as “Republicans in name only” who “just don’t get it!”

-Scott did not mention of the 2017 Republican tax cuts or bipartisan covid relief bills passed during the Trump administration that added significant amounts of debt to the government’s books.
+Scott did not mention the 2017 Republican tax cuts or bipartisan coronavirus relief bills passed during the Trump administration that added significant amounts of debt to the government’s books.

-In the same interview, however, Scott reaffirmed his support for Senate Minority Leader Mitch McConnell (R-Ky.) and Sen. Lisa Murkowski (R-Ala.), defying the attacks that Trump has levied at both of them.
+In the same interview, however, Scott reaffirmed his support for Senate Minority Leader Mitch McConnell (R-Ky.) and Sen. Lisa Murkowski (R-Alaska), defying the attacks that Trump has levied against both.
 Trump has endorsed Murkowski’s primary challenger, Kelly Tshibaka, saying in June that Tshibaka is “MAGA all the way.”

 “Lisa Murkowski is bad for Alaska,” Trump said then through his Save America PAC.
 “Murkowski has got to go!”

-When asked Sunday if the NRSC would financially support Murkowski, who voted to impeach Trump in February, in her reelection campaign, Scott said the group “absolutely” would.
+When asked Sunday if the NRSC would financially support Murkowski, who voted to convict Trump during his impeachment trial in February, in her reelection campaign, Scott said the group “absolutely” would.

 “The National Republican Senatorial Committee, we support all of our incumbents.
 And fortunately for us, we’ve got great candidates running in our primaries,” he said.

-As for McConnell, Scott said he would support his election as Senate Majority Leader again if Republicans took back the Senate in 2022.
+As for McConnell, Scott said he would support his election as Senate majority leader again if Republicans took back the Senate in 2022.
 Trump has said McConnell should not be a leader in the party and has regularly attacked him since the minority leader called Trump “practically and morally responsible” for the Jan.
 6 insurrection at the U.S. Capitol.
 On Sunday, Trump said McConnell was among the Republicans who “should be ashamed of themselves” for supporting the infrastructure bill.

 “I’ve known Mitch McConnell since the early ’90s,” Scott said.
-“I actually lived in Kentucky and supported him them.
+“I actually lived in Kentucky and supported him then.
 I have a good working relationship with Mitch McConnell.”

-Scott was even less inclined to talk about Trump Sunday when the issue of the 2020 election was brought up, including a poll that showed only 22 percent of Republicans believe Biden was legitimately elected.
+Scott was even less inclined to talk about Trump on Sunday when the issue of the 2020 election was brought up, including a poll that showed only 22 percent of Republicans believe Biden was legitimately elected.

 “Well, I think you’d have to ask them, but I think Joe Biden was elected president,” Scott said.

-Scott also refused to respond to a statement Trump put outlast month that declared, “The insurrection took place on November 3rd, election day.
+Scott also refused to respond to a statement Trump put out last month that declared, “The insurrection took place on November 3rd, election day.
 January 6th was the protest.”

 “Look, you can go ask all these questions about why people think the way they do,” Scott said.
 “I can tell you what, you know, we’re going to win in ’22 because we’re going to talk about issues.
 We’re not going to talk about the last election.”

-Note: A previous version of this article misstated Sen. Lisa Murkowski’s home state.
-It is Alaska, not Alabama.
-The article also incorrectly described Murkowski’s February vote.
-She voted to convict Trump in his impeachment trial, not to impeach him.